amouzard/KGeoGebra/README.md

     CUDA_VISIBLE_DEVICES=$GPU_DEVICE python -u $CODE_PATH/run.py --do_test --cuda -init $SAVE

-Apart from the test dataset, there are sub-test datasets; and each one of them contains relations with a specific relational property.
-These datasets are saved in a folder named Test.
-When the argument --do_sub_test is switched on, the models are evaluated on the sub-test datasets.
+The sub test datasets are saved in a folder named Test.
+When the argument --do_sub_test is switched on, the models are evaluated on the sub test datasets.

 **Reproducing the best results**